KF-Art/icewm-personal-tunning/README.md

 This guide is focused on Void Linux, and in the future, Artix.
 Feel free to add or remove everything as you need and/or want in your setup.
 This is just a guide.

+<H1>Special Thanks</H1>
+- <a href="https://github.com/tuxliban">Tuxliban</a> for contributing on simply and optimize enabling services and Xed text editor process.

 <H1>To Do</H1>

 - Make MATE Polkit agent to run at startup.